bioinformatics-policlinicogemelli/ALOA/README.md

 ```
 A statistical analysis can be also performed if two or more groups are reported and *Distance_Statistical* folder is created to save all statistical results.

 ⚠️ Distance values are calculated as Z-score.
-For more details see For more details see [functions](./functions.md)
+For more details see [functions](./functions.md)

 The results are: